Code-Institute-Submissions/cat-union/testing.md

     - Ensured that each link led to the correct location on every page
     - Repeated steps 1 and 2 on mobile and tablet.

+* Volunteer
+    - Information covered the Navbar
+    - Had a z-index set to 1 so removed it
+    - Fixed

 ### Contact Form:

 * Volunteer Form